-- 8. (1) In respect of any application for planning permission for development, parking shall be provided on the parcel to which the application relates except that - (a) in a General Commercial zone, fifty per cent of the parking space may be provided on land located not more than five hundred feet from the respective building; - (b) in General Commercial zone 1, up to one hundred per cent of the parking space may be located not more than seven hundred feet from the respective building; and - (c) in a Neighbourhood Commercial zone or Hotel/Tourism zone, twenty-five per cent of the parking space may be located not more than five hundred feet from the respective building.
+8. (1) In respect of any application for planning permission for development, parking shall be provided on the parcel to which the application relates except that -

+- (a) in a General Commercial zone, fifty per cent of the parking space may be provided on land located not more than five hundred feet from the respective building; - (b) in General Commercial zones 1, 2, 3, and 4, up to one hundred per cent of the parking spaces, except for those required for persons with disabilities, may be located not more than seven hundred feet from the respective building, as part of a Parking Management Strategy prepared to the satisfaction of the Authority; and - (c) in a Neighbourhood Commercial zone or Hotel/Tourism zone, fifty per cent of the parking spaces, may be located not more than five hundred feet from the respective building, as part of a Parking Management Strategy prepared to the satisfaction of the Authority.